L4teN1Ghts/Project-Nodoze/README.md

-Project Nodoze | hidden edition merge test
+Project Nodoze | hidden edition Master Edition

 THIS IS IN TEST NET STAGE!!!
 NO CURRENCY MINED IS REAL!!!!!